InfiniTimeOrg/InfiniLink/README.md

 - Chart persistence, with filters for the last hour, day, and week
 - Control Apple Music with InfiniTime's music controls
 - Integration with Apple HealthKit
-- Weather fetch (using the [NWS API](https://www.weather.gov/documentation/services-web-api) and a secondary fallback on [WeatherAPI](https://www.weatherapi.com)) and push (using InfiniTime 1.14's [Simple Weather Service](https://github.com/InfiniTimeOrg/InfiniTime/blob/main/doc/SimpleWeatherService.md))
+- Weather fetch (using WeatherKit) and push (using InfiniTime 1.14's [Simple Weather Service](https://github.com/InfiniTimeOrg/InfiniTime/blob/main/doc/SimpleWeatherService.md))
 - Uploading of [external resource packages](https://github.com/InfiniTimeOrg/InfiniTime/blob/develop/doc/gettingStarted/updating-software.md#updating-resources)
-- Check for and download InfiniTime firmware updates with the GitHub API, and send them to the watch (Manual updates can be completed with DFU zip files downloaded from [InfiniTime's GitHub Releases Page](https://github.com/InfiniTimeOrg/InfiniTime/releases))
+- Download and install InfiniTime firmware updates from releases and GitHub Actions using the GitHub API (local file updates are supported)

 ### Partially implemented features:
 - System-wide notifications—implemented in [#2217](https://github.com/InfiniTimeOrg/InfiniTime/pull/2217), but not available in the main branch yet.